navikt/pyarxaas/docs/user-guide/creating-and-using-hierarchies.rst

 Redaction based hierarchies
 ----------------------------
 Redaction based hierarchies are hierarchies suited best for categorical but numeric values.
 Attributes such as zipcodes are a prime candidate.
-The hierarchy strategy is to delete one number at the time from the attribute column until the privacy model criteria is meet.
+The hierarchy strategy is to delete one number at a time from the attribute column until the privacy model criteria is meet.
 The hierarchy builder can be configured to start deleting from either direction, but will default to RIGHT_TO_LEFT.
-Redaction hierarchies are the least effort hierarchy to create.
+Redaction based hierarchies are the hierarchies with the least effort to create.

 **Example**
 In this example we will use a list of zipcodes representing a column from a hypothetical dataset.
 The list could be generated from any source.